Laser treatment is a non-invasive way of reducing pain, inflammation and speeding up the healing process.

 - Post-surgery pain relief and to speed up healing process

 - Degenerative joint disease

 - Hip dysplasia

 - Periodontal disease

 Treatment sessions are tailored to the individual patient, so sessions will vary depending on the complexity of your pets condition.

 Laser treatment can also be used alongside other treatment options.
-Contact your local Calder Vets branch for more information.
+Contact your local Calder Vets clinic for more information.

 Since we got Captain in October 2018, he has been extremely stiff and slow moving, seeming to take an age to get up the stairs.
 He was already taking medication for his arthritis and having only three legs may not help either, however we wanted to try to make him as comfortable as possible.

 The first few sessions he took a while to adjust to, as he has the attitude of a grumpy old man.
 Although it took him a while to get used to the treatment, the results seemed to show much quicker, with him being able to take more than two steps without a break which was a huge achievement.
 He almost seemed to accept being touched more and began to ask for affection.

 He's now at a stage in his treatment that he only hisses when he's being put back into his basket to go home, which is a major difference to his first one.
 He'll quite happily sit there all day showing he actually enjoys the laser treatment.